 (Sweet Fern, Comptonia peregrina, is a plant that grows near the Northern shores of Lake Michigan, where Sharon grew up.)

 WHO WE ARE

-Flora Lichtman is the multimedia editor at National Public Radio’s Science Friday, where she makes videos for the web and chats about them on the radio.
-She’s also the co-author of Annoying: The Science Of What Bugs Us (Wiley, 2011), writes regularly for Popular Science magazine, and enjoys fishing.
-She’s very competent with a soldering iron and a strand of Christmas tree lights.
+FLORA LICHTMAN is a science journalist.
+Her work has appeared on NPR, and in The New York Times, Popular Science and The Atlantic.
+Previously, Flora was the multimedia editor at National Public Radio’s Science Friday, where she made science videos for the web and chatted about them on the radio.
+She’s also the co-author of Annoying: The Science Of What Bugs Us (Wiley, 2011) and likes looking at sea life.
+Drop Flora a note at Flora.Lichtman@gmail.com.

 SHARON SHATTUCK is a documentary filmmaker and animator.
 She has worked on several award-winning documentary films and shorts, including the Emmy-nominated feature, The City Dark, which aired on PBS’s POV series in 2012, and The Search For General Tso, which premiered at Tribeca Film Festival in 2014.
 Her short video and animation work has appeared in the New York Times, PBS, Slate, ProPublica, and Radiolab.
 She’s a contributing blogger for The Huffington Post and The Advocate, and she’s currently working on her first feature documentary, From This Day Forward, a story about growing up with a transgender parent.
 She has degrees in environmental science and journalism.